Digital-Grinnell/hugo-front-matter-tools/README.md

 ## frontmatter-to-csv.py

-This script is designed to read all of the .md files in a directory tree, and populate a single .csv file with the contents/status of all the frontmatter found in those Markdown files.
+This script is designed to read all of the .md files in a directory tree, and populate a single .csv file with the contents/status of all the frontmatter found in those Markown files.
+Inspired by [convert.py](https://git.kucharczyk.xyz/lukas/frontmatter-to-csv/src/branch/main/frontmatter_to_csv/convert.py) from the [lukas/frontmatter-to-csv](https://git.kucharczyk.xyz/lukas/frontmatter-to-csv) repo.

 Static elements of the script currently include: